apache/sling-samples/oauth/README.md

 The build requires Java 17.

-First of all, you need to install a SNAPSHOT build of the OAuth client bundle, as it is still in the whiteboard.
+First of all, you need to install a SNAPSHOT build of the OAuth client bundle that contains the latest fixes.

 ```
 $ git clone https://github.com/apache/sling-org-apache-sling-auth-oauth-client